 This book is really cute and will appeal to kids ages 2 and up.
 Definitely a must-have book for any kid’s home library!

-Naked Trevor is about a little bird that doesn’t want to wear his bird feathers, so he goes in search of something else to wear.
+Naked Trevor is a picture book about a little bird that doesn’t want to wear his bird feathers, so he goes in search of something else to wear.
 His mishaps also manage to give him a unique outfit that other birds soon want to imitate.